Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 ![image](https://github.com/user-attachments/assets/f9091675-d7eb-492b-93d5-b87dc02a770b)

-Now starting from this first file, we just add it to our pool.
+Now starting from this first file, we add it to our pool.
 We then follow the destination GUID to the next `logseq` file, and add that to our pool, and continue until we've added all files.

 Of course, I didn't want to do this by hand, so I made a bash script to do it.